tradingview/lightweight-charts/docs/time-scale.md

 ### coordinateToTime

 Converts `x` coordinate to [Time](./time.md).
-The argument is `x` coordinate that needs to be converted to a time.
+The argument is the `x` coordinate that needs to be converted into a time.

 Returns [Time](./time.md) of a bar that is located on the passed coordinate or `null` if there are no bars on that coordinate.